Illarion-eV/Illarion-Lua/source/includes/_debugging.md

 other problems, like the use of global variables.
 However, some issues will only surface at run-time.
 If a script throws an error while it is running, that error will appear in the server log.

-With the local server you can view this log in the console your started the server in.
+With the local server you can view this log in the console you started the server in.

 The Illarion [development server](https://illarion.org/~devserver/script_error_log.php) and the Illarion [game server](https://illarion.org/~illarionserver/script_error_log.php) provide a summary of script errors.
 In these